smiles724/GNN-Bottleneck/readme.md

 pip install jaxlib
 ```
 Note that `jax.ops.index_update` is deprecated at `jax` 0.2.22, and we modify the profile via `x0.at[].set()`.
 Moreover, it might
-cause a problem with loading jax due to `Couldn't invoke ptxas`.
+cause a problem with loading JAX due to `Couldn't invoke ptxas`.
 This is because the path of `ptxas` is not available to the system.
  A possible solution is to install cuda manually using the `install_cuda_11_1.sh` file.
 Then run the following `sh` command to produce the raw data.
 ```markdown